syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 {% endtabs %}

-4) Create an instance of [SfDateTimeEdit](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit.html) control and add it to the form.
+4. Create an instance of the [SfDateTimeEdit](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit.html) control, and then add it to the form.

 {% tabs %}